t-data-h/tdh-gcp/ansible/README.md

 The first step is to distribute the various assets.
 From the ansible server, this happens via the playbook *tdh-distribute.yml*.
 This play looks for specific assets from an input path to distribute to hosts.
-This input path defaults to *~/tmp/dist* and will push assets to /tmp/TDH.
-These values are configured as part of the common role *vars* or more specifically *roles/common/vars/main.yml*.
+This input path defaults to */tmp/dist* on the Ansible Server and will push assets to /tmp/TDH on the inventory hosts.
+These values are configured as part of the common *vars* or more specifically *roles/common/vars/main.yml*.

 There are 4 packages that are expected by the deploy playbook: